victororlyk/victororlyk/README.md

 - Build frontend applications with React, Vue
 - Manage app state  with Redux, Vuex
 - Handle API: GraphQL, Apollo, REST.
-- write tests with the help of Cypress
+- write tests with the help of Cypress, Kotest, Jest
 - make localization with react-i18n library
 - mobile development with Kotlin and Swift
+- backend development with Ktor and Postgres

 I`m good team player as well as solo performer.
 Happy to help you!